10-3-pursuit/lab-tunr-backend/notes.md

 # pg-promise

-Absolutely!
-Let's break it down step by step:

 1. **What is `pg-promise`?**

    `pg-promise` is like a helper tool for JavaScript programs running on Node.js that makes it easier to talk to a special kind of database called PostgreSQL.
 Imagine you have a friend who speaks a different language, and you have a translator to help you communicate with them. `pg-promise` is like that translator, helping your program understand and talk to the PostgreSQL database.